-- 5) Conversion clause: - a) Bondholders may request to have the bonds converted into the common stock of the Company in accordance with conversion clause from September 2, 2022 to June 1, 2027. - b) Conversion price: NT\$34.27 per share.
-Starting from July 31, 2022 and August 8, 2023, the adjusted conversion price due to the distribution of 2021 and 2022 retained earnings for NT\$30.32 and NT\$27.80, respectively. - (viii) The Company paid the amount of \$1,638 to repurchase the convertible bonds, with a face value of \$1,700, for the year ended December 31, 2022, resulting in a gain of \$31 and a decrease in capital surplus of \$52.
+- 5) Conversion clause: - a) Bondholders may request to have the bonds converted into the common stock of the Company in accordance with conversion clause from September 2, 2022 to June 1, 2027.

+- b) Conversion price: NT\$34.27 per share.
+Starting from August 8, 2023 and August 3, 2024, the adjusted conversion price due to the distribution of 2022 and 2023 retained earnings for NT\$27.80 and NT\$26.45, respectively. - (ix) As the sixth convertible bonds have issued for three years, the bondholders may request the Company to repurchase the bonds.
+Therefore, based on the conservative principles, the sixth convertible bonds were recognized as current liabilities since June 1, 2024.
+However, it dose not indicate that the Company would repay all the liabilities within a year.

-(l) Lease liabilities
+(m) Lease liabilities